 Thomas Oliemans was the Winner of the 2013 Prix d’Amis of Dutch National Opera in Amsterdam for his portrayal of Papageno in Simon McBurney’s production of Die Zauberflöte

-Currently for ENO: Figaro The Marriage of Figaro
+Previously for ENO: Figaro The Marriage of Figaro

 A sought-after recitalist, Thomas has collaborated with pianists Malcolm Martineau, Roger Vignoles, Rudolf Jansen and Paolo Giacometti, among others, in Cambridge, Vienna, Zürich, Basel, Antwerp, London (Wigmore Hall), Tokyo and Paris, and as a regular guest at the Concertgebouw Amsterdam.
 This is his ENO debut.